25 Things I Wish I Could Tell My Younger Self about Life, Travel, and Business

 8. The bubble you lived in in high school and college is just that – a little bubble.
 You won’t grow living in a bubble.
 Expand your horizons.

-9. Let go of the people who aren’t genuinely happy seeing you succeed.
-Pity them.
+10. Let go of the people who aren’t genuinely happy seeing you succeed.
 It has nothing to do with you.
 They’re not happy with themselves.
 Put horse-blinders on and run YOUR race.
 Not anyone else’s.